3.2 CMC Appointment, Tenure, and Promotion Procedures

 If it is a tenure case, the research section should be written with reference to the Department’s published standards for tenure, and a copy of those standards should be included as an appendix to the report.

 The report should compare the candidate’s level of service with the departmental norm and should take into account which service opportunities have been available.
+The departmental review committee may seek input from chairs of the committees on which the candidate has served.

 Approved by APT April 24, 1979